jekhator/Leet-Gold/readme.md

 ## Installation
 1. Clone or download this repository.
-2. Open Chrome and go to `https://chrome.google.com/webstore/oeahkfodfhcmdbcdobbcbmdlniphlmnp`.
+2. Open "Manage Extensnions" in your Chrome broswer.
+3. Click "Developer Mode" in the top right corner.
+4. Pack extension using your local directory or upload unpacked files from your on-premise device.
-3. Click "Add to Chrome" in the top right corner.
+5. Click "Add to Chrome" in the top right corner.
-4. Wait for installation.
+6. Wait for installation.

 ## Usage
 1. Click the Leet Gold extension icon in your Chrome toolbar.